by Svetlana Cheusheva, updated on

 To concatenate strings produced by some other formulas, nest those formulas in the CONCAT function.

-Suppose you wish to display the current time in your worksheet.
-The NOW function can do that with ease.
+Suppose you wish to insert the current time in your worksheet.
+The Excel NOW function can do that with ease.
 To make it explicitly clear that it's the current time, you may want to add some explanatory text to the same cell.

 To accomplish this task, we are concatenating the text "Current time: " and the NOW function.
 Additionally, we wrap NOW() inside TEXT to display time in the desired format.
 Without this refinement, time would appear as a decimal number that represents a date/time value internally in Excel.